-This assessment requires further verification due to certain inconsistencies between figures contained in the National Reports by Kyrgyzstan and Tajikistan and the Glavghidromet Agency of Uzbekistan.
+This assessment requires further verification due to certain inconsistencies between figures contained in the National Reports by Kyrgyzstan and Tajikistan and the Glavgidromet Agency of Uzbekistan.
 For example, according to Kyrgyzstan's report, 27.4 km3 out of the annual run-off of 46.04 km3 in the Syr Darya basin are formed on its territory, as are 1.93 km3 of the annual run-off of 93.42 km3 in the Amu Darya basin.
-According to Tajikistan, 64 km3 (55% of the total annual river run-off in the Aral Sea basin) come? from Tajikistan, including 62.9 km3 of the Amu Darya and 1.1 km3 of the Syr Darya.
-The Hydrometeorological Agency (Glavghidromet) of Uzbekistan has argued that the SIC ICWC figures for the Syr Darya run-off in the Fergana Valley, the Arys river and its lower reaches are underestimated and those for the Chirchik overestimated.
+According to Tajikistan, 64 km3 (55% of the total annual river run-off in the Aral Sea basin) come from Tajikistan, including 62.9 km3 of the Amu Darya and 1.1 km3 of the Syr Darya.
+The Hydrometeorological Agency (Glavgidromet) of Uzbekistan has argued that the SIC ICWC figures for the Syr Darya run-off in the Fergana Valley, the Arys river and its lower reaches are underestimated and those for the Chirchik overestimated.
 The Agency estimates the average annual run-off at the Syr Darya at 38.5 km3/year.
-It also finds that flow values for Turkmenistan (3.16 km3/year) are underestimated, while those for Tajikistan are overestimated.
-It should be noted that the run-off of the Kara Darya basin is partly formed in China, while that of the Amu Darya partly comes from Afghanistan and the Islamic Republic of Iran , and that these values require further verification.Some inconsistencies have been found between tables 2 and 4 and the draft "Water Strategy Outline for the Aral Sea Basin".
+It also finds that flow values for Turkmenistan (3.16 km3/ year) are underestimated, while those for Tajikistan are overestimated.
+It should be noted that the run-off of the Kara Darya basin is partly formed in China, while that of the Amu Darya partly comes from Afghanistan and the Islamic Republic of Iran, and that these values require further verification.Some inconsistencies have been found between tables 2 and 4 and the draft "Water Strategy Outline for the Aral Sea Basin", prepared within the framework of IFAS in 1997.

 These discrepancies can be explained by differences in calculation methods and algorithms, as well as in the statistic samples used by different reports.
-However, these disparities are well within the limits set for the deviations from the average long-term run-off of the Amu Darya and the Syr Darya, which, overall, makes existing estimates acceptable.
+However, these disparities are well within the limits set for the deviations from the average long-term